The dark days of debt collection are over; an abundance of opportunities lie ahead by using digital automation for debt collection practices

 - Identify financial patterns in debtor behavior, analyze these patterns, and avoid undesirable results such as defaults, legal battles, and foreclosures

-All the above activities require manual tasks that may decrease the value of human efficiency.
+All the above automation for debt collection activities requires manual tasks that may decrease the value of human efficiency.
 They are repetitive in nature for a human being to perform every day on a continuous basis.
 They may impart extensive work pressure on a collector’s or a collecting agency’s efficiency and productivity.

 Potential advantageous outcomes of automation for debt collection